andrei-madalin/Deploy_Cisco_CMS_with_Ansible/README.md

 ## Prerequisites
         Before you begin the Cisco Meeting Server deployment, ensure you have the following prerequisites:
+        1. Ansible workstation (Windows with WSL or Linux)
+        2.

-        - A server or virtual machine with Cisco Meeting Server
+        3. A server or virtual machine with Cisco Meeting Server
                 - To asign IP on CMS VM you need to:
                         - Access console VM CMS :
                                 - ipv4 a add ip/mask gw
                                 - ipv4 a enable

-        - Cisco Meeting Server software installation package ( CMS version tested 3.8).
+                a.
+Cisco Meeting Server software installation package ( CMS version tested 3.8).
-        - Network connectivity to integrate with your existing environment.
+                b.
+Network connectivity to integrate with your existing environment.

 ## Variable Steps
         1. Complete hosts file with VM CMS IP (ansible_host) and username (ansible_user).